quicwg/base-drafts/draft-ietf-quic-transport.md

 connections.
 Servers MAY discard any Initial packet that does not carry the expected token.

-A token SHOULD be constructed for the server to easily distinguish it from tokens that are sent in Retry packets as they are carried in the same field.
+A token SHOULD be constructed in a way that allows the server to distinguish it from tokens that are sent in Retry packets as they are carried in the same field.

 The token MUST NOT include information that would allow it to be linked by an on-path observer to the connection on which it was issued.
 For example, it